There are a number of smells that wasps hate, and knowing them can be very helpful if you’re trying to repel these insects.

 2. Plant Herbs In Your Garden

-Want a more permanent way to keep wasps away than essential oil spray?
+Want a more permanent way to keep wasps away than essential oil spray (that isn’t a traditional wasp spray)?
 Try taking up some gardening.

 Believe it or not, several natural herbs repel wasps.
 Like peppermint oil, these plants give off a distinct smell that the flying pest hates!
 They’re not offensive to human senses, but it’s enough to keep most wasps out of the area.